 To begin the task of removing hidden menus from your app, examine each item to determine whether it provides information or performs an action.
 Handle an informational item by integrating the content into your interface in a way that harmonizes with your design and lets people absorb it quickly.
 For actionable items, explore the following alternatives.

-Consider putting an action button beneath the navigation bar.
-In this design, people drag down to reveal the button.
-Even though such a button isn't visible when the screen first opens, people can discover it easily because dragging is a very common gesture.
-For example, Mail relocates the Compose button from a hidden menu to a position above the list of messages in an inbox.
-The Compose button is out of the way until people drag down on the screen to refresh the message list.
+Consider putting a toolbar button beneath the navigation bar.
+Even though a toolbar button isn't visible when the screen first opens, people discover it easily as soon as they scroll up.
+For example, Mail relocates the New Message button from a hidden menu to a position above the list of messages in an inbox.
+The New Message button is out of the way until people scroll up to refresh the message list.
+For guidance, see Toolbar Buttons.

 Consider adding a list header to display list-management actions.
 If you present a list that people can sort or filter, it can work well to offer buttons for these actions in a header that scrolls with the list items.